QMeCha: quantum Monte Carlo package for fermions in embedding environments: Applications

 Coulomb-interacting QDOs~\cite{Martyna2006,Martyna2009,MartynaPRL2013,MartynaMolPhys2013,Manby2016,sok+15pnas,Ditte2024}, in particular, have previously been employed as models of atomic systems, in combination with DMC and path integral Monte Carlo (PIMC) methods to investigate dispersion interactions in noble gas dimers~\cite{Martyna2013}, crystals~\cite{Martyna2009} and fluids~\cite{Martyna2006}, and to study the structural and dynamical properties of liquid water~\cite{MartynaPRL2013,sok+15pnas} and ice~\cite{Martyna2019,MartynaMolPhys2013}.
 QDOs have also been utilized within a full configuration interaction (FCI) framework, where oscillator wavefunctions are expanded in Gaussian basis sets and applied to prototypical dispersion systems~\cite{Manby2016}.
 Further extensions include the construction of universal pairwise van der Waals potentials~\cite{Khabibrakhmanov2023}, as well as studies of dipole-bound anions by coupling QDOs to single electrons within perturbation theory~\cite{Wang2001,Sommerfeld2005}.

-In the El-QDO embedding method\cite{Ditte2023,Ditte2025} the degrees of freedom of the electronic targeted subsystem and those of the drudons in the environment are described through the single comprehensive Hamiltonian in eq. \ref{eq:H^tot}, describing explicit many-body correlation effects between the electronic sub-system and the environment.
+In the El-QDO embedding method\cite{Ditte2023,Ditte2025} the degrees of freedom of the electronic targeted subsystem and those of the drudons in the environment are described through the single comprehensive Hamiltonian in eq. \ref{eq:H^tot}, describing explicit many-body correlation effects between the electronic sub-system and the environment, with the exclusion of the short-range interactions that are not captured.
 All the degrees of freedom are described through a collective variational ansatz, in eq. \ref{eq:tot_wf}, that can be easily integrated in the VMC and DMC frameworks.

-For hydrogen-bonded systems, such as the water dimer, we can see in Fig. \ref{fig:fig4} adapted from ref. \citenum{Ditte2025}, that the interaction energy between a QDO-modeled donor water molecule and a full electronic acceptor monomer\cite{Ditte2025} is a good approximation to a subset of energy components from Symmetry Adapted Perturbation theory SAPT2 + 3(CCD).
-The reported F-pEx curve is obtained by removing from the total SAPT energy all the pure exchange contributions\cite{Ditte2025}.